harrison-anth/harrison-anth.github.io/_pages/about.md

 (see the projects section of the website), these two portions of my thesis showcase my abilities as a bioinformatician and biologist.

-If this website has not answered your questions please feel free to contact me with the links on the left, and thank you for your interest in my research.
+If this website has not answered your questions please feel free to contact me, and thank you for your interest in my research.